 One of the main questions we get is if we still need bracelets, and the answer is a resounding YES!

-We want to put a bracelet in each and every care package that goes out the door, and that is quite a task.
-We first and foremost focus on our deployed troops, and that means we need an average of 50,000 – 60,000 bracelets each year.
+We want to put a bracelet in each and every care package that goes out the door, and that is quite a task, since we send 100,000+ care packages per year.
 Since we can’t do this alone, we need you to keep working and sending your bracelets in.
 (See How to Make a Paracord “Survival” Bracelet if you need a tutorial!)

 The other questions we get are directed to bracelet-making specifics, and I will hopefully cover them all right now.